krlmlr/mockr/README.md

 <!-- badges: end -->

-The goal of mockr is to provide a drop-in replacement for [`testthat::with_mock()`](https://testthat.r-lib.org/reference/with_mock.html) which will be deprecated in the next version of `testthat`.
+The goal of mockr is to provide a drop-in replacement for [`testthat::with_mock()`](https://testthat.r-lib.org/reference/with_mock.html) which is deprecated in testthat 3.0.0.
 The only exported function, `with_mock()`, is modeled closely after the original implementation, but now only allows mocking functions in the package under test.
 In contrast to the original implementation, no fiddling with R’s internals is needed, and the implementation plays well with byte-compiled code.
 There are some caveats, though:

 1. Mocking external functions (in other packages) doesn’t work anymore.
 This is by design.
     -   If you need to mock an external function, write a wrapper.
     -   If that external function is called by a third-party function, you’ll need to perhaps mock that third-party function, or look for a different way of implementing this test or organizing your code.
 2. You cannot refer to functions in your package via `your.package::` or `your.package:::` anymore, this is a limitation of the implementation.
-    -   Simply remove the `your.package:::`, your code and tests should run just fine without that.
+    -   Remove the `your.package:::`, your code and tests should run just fine without that.

 If you encounter other problems, please [file an issue](https://github.com/krlmlr/mockr/issues).